leonlatsch/scrypt-lite/README.md

 1. Go to Tags
 2. Search for the newes version and download it
+3. Extract it
-3. Run it or move it to a directory that is included in $PATH
+4. Run it or move it to a directory that is included in $PATH
-4. Thats it
+5. Thats it

 **Or:**